 Children should be as smart as possible with the correct footwear.

-We have P.E. every Tuesday (Mr. Gosnell) and Wednesday (Mr. Moore).
+We have P.E. every Friday (Mr. Moore).
 Please ensure your child has the correct, labelled kit and footwear in school and earrings are removed.

 Homework and Spellings are given out on a Monday and are due back in school the following Friday.
 Please practise your spellings everyday.